-Orion Crook has a Master of Arts degree in Psychology from the University of West Georgia, a Humanistic Praxis Certificate and is pending approval for his membership with the American Academy of Psychotherapist.
+Orion Crook has a Master of Arts degree in Psychology from the University of West Georgia, a Humanistic Praxis Certificate and is a member of the American Academy of Psychotherapist.

 What I find critical to the work we will engage in is the relationship between us.
 Who you are, what you bring, and the way you see the world will inform how I approach you in the therapeutic relationship.
-I find myself often encouraging my clients to have compassion for the parts of themselves they can’t stand, identify their patterns, relate these understanding to their past, and from here try something in a different light.
+I find myself often encouraging my clients to have compassion for the parts of themselves they can’t stand, identify their patterns, relate these understanding to their past, and from here try something in a different light and keep collecting data.

 A client I have worked with for over a year and half wrote this for me to post on this site.
 Maybe it can help guide you: